Life As a Psychiatric Technician

 |District of Columbia||$50,490|

-Tools & Technologies Used by Psychiatric Technicians
+What Tools & Technology do Psychiatric Technicians Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Psychiatric Technicians: